A conformal geometric point of view on the Caffarelli-Kohn-Nirenberg inequality: Sobolev's inequality for the spherical CKN model

-and so, $\bar L$ satisfies the curvature-dimension condition $CD(\rho,n)$ if and only if $\mathfrak B_{DGZ}\geq0$. \end{eproofof} \begin{erem}Since the matrix $H- J$ depends only on the variable $\theta$, when we restrict to functions depending on the variable $s$ only, the corresponding model {\it always} satisfies the $CD(\rho,n)$ condition, regardless of the sign of $\mathfrak B_{DGZ}$. \end{erem} In the above proof, we made strong use of the following lemma. \begin{elem}[Computation of $Ric(\bar L)$] We have the following formulae
+with the constant $\mathfrak B_{DGZ}$ is defined given in~\eqref{951}, and so, ${L_{\bf S}}$ satisfies the curvature-dimension condition $CD(\rho,n)$ if and only if $\mathfrak B_{DGZ}\geq0$. \end{eproofof} \begin{erem}Since the matrix $H- J$ depends only on the variable $\theta$, when we restrict to functions depending on the variable $s$ only, the corresponding model {\it always} satisfies the $CD(\rho,n)$ condition, regardless of the sign of $\mathfrak B_{DGZ}$. \end{erem} In the above proof, we made strong use of the following lemma. \begin{elem}[Computation of $Ric({L_{\bf S}})$] We have the following formulae

 and